-97%

-of graduates are in employment, further study or other purposeful activity

-(Graduate Outcomes

-HOW TO APPLY

-You can apply for the BSc (Hons) Animal Behaviour and Welfare (with foundation year) degree via UCAS.

-FURTHER COURSE DETAILS

-You

-For further details about this course, including the programme specification and module descriptions, please visit our document library.

-Important information

-Every effort has been made to ensure the accuracy of our published course information, however our programmes are reviewed and developed regularly.
+Explore accommodation > TOP 10 Academic Top 10 97% Support of graduates are in We're in the Top 10 UK universities for teaching employment, further We've been named as quality (The Times and study or other purposeful the top university in The Sunday Times Good activity (Graduate England for academic University Guide, 2023) Outcomes 2023) support (National Student Survey, 2023) HOW TO APPLY You can apply for the BSc (Hons) Animal Behaviour and Welfare (with foundation year) degree via UCAS.
+FURTHER COURSE DETAILS For further details about this course, including the programme specification and module descriptions, please visit our document library.
+Important information Every effort has been made to ensure the accuracy of our published course information, however our programmes are reviewed and developed regularly.
 Changes or cancellation of courses may be necessary to ensure alignment with emerging employment areas, to comply with accrediting body requirements, revisions to subject benchmark statements or as a result of student feedback.
 We reserve the right to make necessary changes and will notify all offer-holders of changes as and when they occur.

-Reflects activities after 15 months for those who graduated in 2020.
+Reflects activities after 15 months for those who graduated in 2021.
+CONTACT US ADDRESS Hartpury University and Hartpury College Gloucester GL19 3BE

-CONTACT US

-ADDRESS

-Hartpury University and Hartpury College Gloucester GL19 3BE